 Do you love yourself a good sour cocktail?
 If so, you must try this Mekhong whiskey sour with pineapple juice.
-It's a refreshing, sweet, and tangy drink to sip and enjoy on a warm summer day.
+It's a refreshing, sweet, and tangy drink to sip and enjoy as a tasty tropical drink!

 My Roku gin orange blossom inspired this cocktail, my very first cocktail shared on this blog!
 I wanted to combine more Thai ingredients into classic cocktails with delicious Thai recipes.